giant-consortium/cookbook/gwas.md

 - `cont_covar_col` : columns referring to **continuous** covariates from the covariate file, to be used for the gwas (`cont_covar_col`) : column names without quotes, separated by commas (no spaces)
 - `cat_covar_col` : columns referring to **categorical** covariates from the covariate file, to be used for the gwas (`cat_covar_col`) : column names without quotes, separated by commas (no spaces)
 - `path_to_samples_to_keep` : path to the keep file.
 The keep file is a tab-delimited file with 2 columns containing the participants FID and IID that you want to use in your gwas, but no colnames
+- `regenie_step1_flags` : string to add to REGENIE Step 1 command, by deafult it is `"--qt --bsize 1000"` where `--qt` stands for continuous/quantitative traits and changing it to `--bt` would be done for categorical/binary traits.
+For more info on which flags to use, please refer to [REGENIE documentation](https://rgcgithub.github.io/regenie/options/#basic-options).
+- `regenie_step2_flags` : string to add to REGENIE Step 1 command, by deafult it is `"--qt --bsize 400 --maxCatLevels 25 --minMAC 1"` (continuous/quantitative traits).
+A common option for binary trait analysis can be `"--bt --firth --approx --pThresh 0.01 --firth-se --af-cc"`.
+For more info on which flags to use, please refer to [REGENIE documentation](https://rgcgithub.github.io/regenie/options/#basic-options).

 ### Launch pipeline